 – Google Webmaster guide to cleaning a compromised site

-Alternatively, you can signup to a Website Monitoring, Alerting and Malware Removal plan at Sucuri and they will automatically remove any Malware from your website, usually in under 4 hours.
+Alternatively, you can signup to a Website Monitoring, Alerting and Malware Removal plan at Sucuri and they will automatically remove any Malware from your website, usually in a few hours.
 They will also monitor your website for any future infections or threats and ensure your site is not blacklisted on any Search Engine.

 How do I know if my site is Blacklisted on a Search Engine?